kvvn/pdf/README.md

+fork of gears/pdf
+update phantomjs-installer to 3.0.0 for composer 2.0 update gears/string to 1.1.1

 > Looking for maintainers, I no longer do much if any PHP dev, I have moved on, mostly work in dotnet core, node.js & golang these days.
 If anyone is keen to take over these projects, get in touch - brad@bjc.id.au

 _PS.
 I know this is one of the more popular repos and I know some of you have been having a few issues with it.
 I use [athenapdf](https://www.athenapdf.com/) for all my PDF generation needs these days._